 Preston Pettit (left) and Charles VanDergrift (right), students from the Society of Automotive Engineers, presented their research and work to the UT Dallas community.

 The Erik Jonsson School of Engineering and Computer Science recently opened its doors to the community to explore how engineering and computer science creates innovation and invites discovery.
 Explore Engineering Day, which welcomed in families and students from across North Texas, offered a “Kid Zone” with hands-on activities; educational demonstrations; and fascinating tech talks by leading faculty and local engineering companies.
 Middle school and high school students also had the opportunity to explore college and career paths.

 Visitors had the chance to see the inner workings of research labs like the Sensing, Robotics, Vision, Controls and Estimation Lab, which works with robotics, autonomous vehicles and sensor management.
-Local companies like Raytheon, who spoke with visitors about working in the defense field, gave demonstrations and presentations to future engineering students.
+Employees from local companies like Raytheon, who spoke with visitors about working in the defense field, gave demonstrations and presentations to future engineering students.

-Explore Engineering Day kicked of UT Dallas’ Engineer’s Week – a weeklong celebration of engineering and computer science.
+Explore Engineering Day kicked off UT Dallas’ Engineers Week – a weeklong celebration of engineering and computer science.
 E-Week brought a number of speakers to campus like Tracy Drain who gave a talk, “Highlighting Diversity at NASA.”
-In her 16 years at the Jet Propulsion Laboratory, Tracy Drain participated in the development and operation of the Mars Reconnaissance Orbiter, the Kepler mission searching for exoplanets and the Juno mission to Jupiter.
+In her 16 years at the Jet Propulsion Laboratory, Tracy Drain, participated in the development and operation of the Mars Reconnaissance Orbiter, the Kepler mission searching for exoplanets and the Juno mission to Jupiter.

 Other activities during the week included a karaoke night, a video game tournament and a dance party.